nishaatr/hellogitworld/README.txt

-This is a sample project students can use during Matthew's Git class.
+tThis is a sample project students can use during Matthew's Git class.

 Here is an addition by measaas